 The mission of the Sue Duncan Children’s Center is to transform the lives of children by nurturing their academic, athletic, and artistic growth.
 The Center builds safe, supportive communities that strengthen families and motivate children to succeed.

-The Sue Duncan Children’s Center facilitates its programming inside Jackie Robinson Elementary School at 4225 S. Lake Park Avenue in the Oakland neighborhood on Chicago’s south side (Oakland is bounded by 43rd Street to the south, 35th Street to the north, Lake Shore Drive to Cottage Grove Avenue (800 E) when south of Pershing Road (3900 S), and Vincennes Avenue north of Pershing Road).
+Housed inside Jackie Robinson Elementary School at 4225 S. Lake Park Avenue.
+Oakland is bounded by 43rd Street to the south, 35th Street to the north, Lake Shore Drive to Cottage Grove Avenue (800 E) when south of Pershing Road (3900 S), and Vincennes Avenue north of Pershing Road).